lonelyplanet/wp-rizzo-menu/README.md

 ## Requirements

-This plugin requires a custom body header route that provides an empty navigation area.
+This plugin requires a custom route that provides an empty navigation area.
-This could be something like what Ben is working on: http://rizzo.lonelyplanet.com/custom/india/body

----

-The custom rizzo routes are a work in progress as of 2014-07-02.

-**This plugin should not be used until the custom routes are finalized.**
+Please contact us to get your API endpoints.

 ## Installation